ros-navigation/docs.nav2.org/tutorials/docs/writing_new_nav2controller_plugin.rst

   global_plan_ = transformGlobalPlan(path2d);

 The global path needs to be transformed into the appropriate frame before using it.
-This is generally same as costmap frame for man controllers.
+This is generally same as costmap frame.
 In our case, this frame is the robot's own frame.
 So, we transform the global path into the robot's frame.

 .. code-block:: c++